Goa CRZ

 Goa's Unfinished CZMP and the Khazan Land Risk That Competitors Miss for Coastal Buyers

 Goa CRZ land carries a risk no other Indian coastal state shares in the same degree: the state has no finalised, legally notified CZMP under either CRZ 2019 or the updated CRZ 2011 scale.
 Goa missed the October 2023 and May 2024 CZMP deadlines set by the National Coastal Zone Management Authority.
-A January 2025 target was set and the draft 2011 CZMP (at 1:4,000 scale) was submitted to the NCZMA in September 2024, but the full 2019 CZMP remains unfinished.
+A January 2025 target was set and the draft 2011 CZMP (at 1:4,000 scale) was submitted to the NCZMA (National Coastal Zone Management Authority) in September 2024, but the full 2019 CZMP remains unfinished.
 Without a notified CZMP, MoEF\&CC suspended CRZ clearances in Goa entirely for a period; the risk of another suspension is live.

 The second Goa-specific risk is the draft CZMP's documented mapping errors.
 Architects, planners, and environmental groups identified misclassified khazan lands, incorrectly mapped mangroves, missing jetties and sluice gates, and structures from 1974 to 1991 appearing in zones where they should not.
 If a property you are considering sits near khazan lands or mangroves, the map classification on a draft CZMP may not reflect the legally correct category.